EwA at the Fells

-This series fosters awareness of species and habitat biodiversity and develops an understanding of the importance of ecology, phenology, and ethics while helping science through citizen science.
+The program fosters awareness of species and habitat biodiversity and develops an understanding of the importance of ecology, phenology, and ethics while helping science through citizen science.
 Everybody can join this incredible opportunity to reconnect and contribute to helping the conservation of insects and pollinators, amphibians, reptiles, plants, and birds in our community habitats —without needing a Ph.D.!

-Do you enjoy hiking, sketching, exploring the Fells?
+Do you enjoy exploring the Fells?
 Then check our EwA iNaturalist Guides!

 🌱 EwA Guide to the Plants of the Fells

 About The Friends of the Fells.
-The organization is dedicated to the protection and harmonious use of the Fells, promoting awareness, policies, and programs which honor and preserve the landscape and heritage of the 3,400 acres Middlesex Fells Reservation for current and future generations.
-The Fells is a gorgeous State Park managed by the DCR.
-And the Friends of the Fells –who protects this gem diligently– is a truly inspiring organization.
-Check them out!
+The organization is dedicated to the protection and harmonious use of the Fells, promoting awareness, policies, and programs that honor and preserve the landscape and heritage of the 2,800 acres of the Middlesex Fells Reservation for current and future generations.
+The Fells is a State Park managed by the DCR.

 Sharing is Caring Spread the word!